SyedAfrozPasha/InterviewQuestions/README.md

   });
 ```

-**10. Write a program to check if the given date of birth falls under leap year or not.**
+**10. Write a program (javascript) to check if the given date of birth falls under leap year or not**

 ```javascript
 function isLeapYear(date) {